-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

 Reasonable efforts must be made to limit the use, request or disclosure of individually identifiable health information to the minimum necessary to determine eligibility and operate the program.
-The disclosure of individual medical information from Health and Human Services Commission (HHSC) and managed care organization (MCO) records must be limited to the minimum necessary to accomplish the requested disclosure.
+The disclosure of individual medical information from Texas Health and Human Services Commission (HHSC) and managed care organization (MCO) records must be limited to the minimum necessary to accomplish the requested disclosure.
 For example, if a member authorizes release of income verification, including disability income, do not release related case medical information unless specifically authorized by the member.

-2119 Personal Representatives
+2119 Authorized Representatives

-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-Only the member's personal representative can exercise the member's rights with respect to individually identifiable health information.
-Therefore, only a member's personal representative may authorize the use or disclosure of individually identifiable health information or obtain individually identifiable health information on behalf of a member.
-Exception: Health and Human Services Commission (HHSC) and the managed care organization (MCO) are not required to disclose the information to the personal representative if the member is subjected to domestic violence, abuse or neglect by the personal representative.
-Consult appropriate legal counsel, as described in Section 2114, When and What Information May Be Disclosed, if it is believed that health information should not be released to the personal representative.
+Only the member's authorized representative (AR) can exercise the applicant’s or member's rights with respect to protected health information (PHI).
+Therefore, only an applicant’s or member's AR may authorize the use or disclosure of PHI or obtain PHI on behalf of an applicant or member.
+Exception: Texas Health and Human Services Commission (HHSC) and the managed care organization (MCO) are not required to disclose the information to the AR if the member is subjected to domestic violence, abuse or neglect by the AR.
+Consult the Office of the Chief Counsel, as described in Section 2114, When and What Information May Be Disclosed, if it is believed that health information should not be released to the AR.

-Note: A responsible party is not automatically a personal representative.
+Note: A responsible party is not automatically an AR.

 2119.1 Adults and Emancipated Minors